bup-the-catboy/bup-the-catboy/README.md

-include       - Headers for various libraries lib lunarengine - A custom 2D platformer engine built for this game lvledit       - Source code for the level editor program src assets      - Reading & parsing assets audio       - Audio engine
+include       - Headers for various libraries lib lunarengine - A custom 2D platformer engine built for this game bupscript   - Source code for the BupScript language
+                interpreter used for modding
+src
+  assets      - Reading & parsing assets
+  audio       - Audio engine